Existence of ghost-eliminating constraints in multivielbein theory: Introduction

 Explicitly demonstrating the absence of the Boulware–Deser ghosts in these theories is challenging due to their nonlinear structure.
-One practical way is to count the number of physically propagating modes, e.g., via a Hamiltonian constraint analysis.
-With this method, one finds that General Relativity propagates $2$ modes, Massive Gravity $5$, and Bimetric Theory $2{+}5$, thus confirming the absence of additional ghost modes.
-The expectation is that a ghost-free diffeomorphism-invariant theory of $\mathcal{N}$ metrics propagates one massless and $\mathcal{N}{-}1$ massive spin-2 fields and thus propagates $2{+}5\,(\mathcal{N}{-}1)$ modes.\footnote{There are other possibilities, in which additional symmetries or constraints remove further degrees of freedom, such as partially massless fields \cite{Boulanger:2024hrb} or so-called "minimal" theories \cite{DeFelice:2020ecp}.
+One practical way to do so is to count the number of physical propagating modes, for example via a Hamiltonian constraint analysis.
+With this method, one finds that General Relativity propagates $2$ modes, Massive Gravity propagates $5$, and Bimetric Theory propagates $2{+}5$.
+These correspond, respectively, to one massless spin-2 field, one massive spin-2 field, and one massless plus one massive spin-2 field, free of any additional Boulware--Deser ghost modes.
+The expectation is that a ghost-free diffeomorphism-invariant theory of $\mathcal{N}$ metrics propagates one massless and $\mathcal{N}{-}1$ massive spin-2 fields and thus has $2{+}5\,(\mathcal{N}{-}1)$ modes.\footnote{There are other possibilities in which additional symmetries or constraints remove further degrees of freedom, such as partially massless fields \cite{Boulanger:2024hrb} or so-called ``minimal'' theories \cite{DeFelice:2020ecp}.
 We will not discuss such theories in this work.}

-In this work, we perform a Hamiltonian constraint analysis of the theory with $\mathcal{N}$ interacting vielbeins, first introduced and argued, under certain assumptions, to be ghost-free in \cite{Hassan:2018mcw}.
+In this work, we perform a Hamiltonian constraint analysis of a theory with $\mathcal{N}$ interacting vielbeins, first introduced in \cite{Hassan:2018mcw} and argued there, under certain assumptions, to be ghost-free.
 Here, we verify these assumptions by explicitly deriving and analysing the constraints, focusing on the existence of the constraints required to eliminate the ghost fields and their conjugate momenta.
-Under a simplifying Ansatz, we explicitly derive the ghost-fixing constraints and affirm that the theory propagates $2{+}5\,(\mathcal{N}{-}1)$ physical modes.
+We first show in the full theory that the secondary constraints determine all non-dynamical variables except the lapses and that the constraints associated with the lapses eliminate the ghost fields.
+Under a simplifying Ansatz of equal boost fields, we explicitly derive the constraints that eliminate the ghost momenta and confirm that the theory propagates $2{+}5\,(\mathcal{N}{-}1)$ physical modes.
+Since the would-be ghost modes are scalar modes and the boost fields have already been determined by the secondary constraints, the equal-boost Ansatz is not expected to alter the scalar constraint mechanism responsible for their elimination.
+Moreover, this Ansatz includes physically relevant solutions, such as standard homogeneous and isotropic cosmologies and multi-diagonal black-hole configurations.